 For the most part, Unito’s default settings can handle this use case.
 The only exception is the rules we need to build to make sure requests end up in the right place.
 Here’s how that’s done with the HubSpot-Jira half of this workflow.

 First, you’ll want to create a label called “Developer support” in Jira.
 In HubSpot, you’ll want to create an assignee called “Friendly Developer.”
-After that, when you get to the “Rules” tab in the flow editor, you’ll want to choose the “filter issues” options, click on “only sync issues with any of the following labels, and select the “Developer support” label.
-On the HubSpot side, choose “filter tasks,” followed by “only sync tasks with any of the following assignees,” and select the “Friendly Developer” assignee.
+After that, when you get to the “Rules” tab in the flow editor, you’ll want to add a new trigger, choosing the “Labels” option.
+In the next dropdown, pick the “Developer support” label.
+Add a trigger on the HubSpot side as well, this time choosing “Assignees.”
+From there, pick the “Friendly Developer” assignee.